 The Samsung AU8000 uses pulse width modulation (PWM) to dim its backlight, which results in flicker that can cause headaches and eye strain.
 It's flicker-free in the 'Movie' Picture Mode with the Brightness set to anything '25' and above, but it flickers at 480Hz at '24' and below.
 It flickers at 120Hz with Picture Clarity enabled or in Game Mode.
 It also flickers at 120Hz in the 'Dynamic', 'Standard', and 'Natural' Picture Modes, but it's flicker-free in those modes if the backlight is set to its max.

-The Samsung AU8000 has an option to interpolate 30fps content up to 60fps, known as the 'Soap Opera Effect'.
+The Samsung AU8000 has the option to interpolate 30fps content up to 60fps, which gives motion the 'Soap Opera Effect'.
 It looks okay in slower scenes but stops interpolating altogether during busy scenes, which is distracting due to the sudden change in frame rate.

 Since the TV has a slower response time, there's very little stutter when watching low frame rate content, like movies.